DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 5.md

 ### Breaking it Down:

 - `access(all)`: This access modifier allows anyone to read the variables.
-- `resource`: This keyword signifies the creation of a resource, in this case, Country.
+- `resource`: This keyword signifies the creation of a resource, in this case, World.
 - Defining two variables `name` and `capital` of type `String`

 ### Put it to the Test